Mattress Buying Guide

 Latex models are generally firmer than memory foam and provide excellent support and responsiveness.
 They are a good choice if you like your mattress firm.

 Choosing the proper model should most definitely involve the evaluation based on its firmness and support levels for optimal comfort.

 When we think of comfort as it relates to most mattresses, we think of how much do we want to get in the bed and spend half of our lives in it!

 Is it comfortable and inviting, with a soft exterior and the degree of support and plushness we want, or do we sink in it, toss and turn, and detest the sleeping experience?

-Before we started Memory Foam Talk, and began evaluating mattresses, we had a terrible degraded memory foam mattress that made us sink down in the middle and was hot and very uncomfortable.
+Before we started Memory Foam Talk, and began evaluating mattresses, we had a terrible degraded memory foam model that made us sink down in the middle and was hot and very uncomfortable.
 It definitely did not make the sleeping experience something to look forward to!

 The degree of coolness is another big factor for evaluating mattresses.
-Some early memory foam mattresses were known for being very hot and sticky in the summer, and would harden in the winter, causing uncomfortable sleeping conditions.
+Some early memory foam models were known for being very hot and sticky in the summer, and would harden in the winter, causing uncomfortable sleeping conditions.

-These days, memory foam and hybrid foam mattress manufacturers create different levels of coolness using a variety of different memory foam layers and utilizing gel layers in the construction and materials used in the mattress covers.
+These days, memory foam and hybrid foam mattress manufacturers create different levels of coolness using a variety of different memory foam layers and utilizing gel layers in the construction and materials used in the covers.

 Latex also does not trap heat by nature, so latex mattresses or those that use latex as part of their construction also tend to sleep cooler.